boyuanliuoptics/DOS-calculation/README.md

     ./dompb.sh

 and it will run MPB with the structure-data file *trirods.ctl* in the same folder and process the band data and group velocity data into correct format.

-Then use Matlab to run the file *DOS_GGR.m* or *DOS_Tr.m* with the output files of *dompb.sh* in the same folder.
-Either of two files will output the density of states data with two kinds of algorithms respectively and the corresponding plot as below.
+With the output files of *dompb.sh* in the same folder, use Matlab to run the file *DOS_GGR.m* or *DOS_Tr.m* .
+Either of two files will output the DOS data with two kinds of algorithms respectively and the corresponding plot as below.

+You can also input the data from other band-calculating solfwares to our DOS programs to obtain DOS data, on condition that the data is in the same format as output data of *dompb.sh*.

 To be continue